 Hardwood Floor Stain Removal – Tricks of the Trade

 Hardwood floors are a gorgeous addition to any home.
 Whether in a living room, bedroom, dining room, or kitchen, they seem to blend in with just about any environment and really open up the room.
-That’s why a stain on a beautiful hardwood floor is all the more frustrating.
+That’s why a stain on a beautiful hardwood floor can be especially frustrating.

-So if you’re on a mission to get rid of that pesky stain, it’s important that you understand how to deal with a hardwood floor in particular so that you can indeed accomplish that mission.
+So, if you’re on a mission to get rid of that pesky stain, it’s important to understand how to properly care for a hardwood floor so you can effectively tackle the problem.

-First off, what is the difference between a hardwood floor and just plain wood floor?
-Hardwood is simply the most compact and hard wood out there.
-Thus, a hardwood floor has its own character and must be treated differently than other types of floor (like wood laminate or tile).
+First off, what is the difference between a hardwood floor and a regular wood floor?
+Hardwood is simply the most compact and durable wood out there.
+Therefore, a hardwood floor has its own unique characteristics and should be treated differently than other types of flooring, like wood laminate or tile.

-Before we talk about how to battle those inevitable stains, let’s discuss how to simply maintain your hardwood floors.
-After all, the healthier your floor, the more equipped it will be to handle your more intensive cleaning and the longer it will live!
+Before we dive into how to handle those inevitable stains, let’s first discuss how to properly maintain your hardwood floors.
+After all, the healthier your floor, the better equipped it will be to handle intensive cleaning, and the longer it will last!

-Fortunately, hardwood floors not only look good, growing in their rustic charm with every passing year, they are also very enduring and not at all complicated to nurture.
-The number one chore you should do on a daily basis is to vacuum and/or sweep the floor.
-You need to make sure that dirt, dust, sand and the like do not make a permanent home on your hardwood. floors.
-After you pick up these gritty pests with a vacuum cleaner or broom, then you can take a mop to the floor – but make sure it isn’t soaking wet.
-You want a mop that is only mildly damp.
-Don’t drown the hardwood!
+Fortunately, hardwood floors not only look good, growing in rustic charm with every passing year, but they are also quite enduring and easy to maintain.
+The number one task you should do daily is to vacuum and/or sweep the floor.
+This ensures that dirt, dust, sand, and other debris don’t permanently damage your hardwood floors.
+After picking up these gritty particles with a vacuum cleaner or broom, you can mop the floor, but make sure the mop is only slightly damp.
+Do not soak the hardwood!

-To help keep your hardwood floors clean, invest in some rugs.
-Not only do they add style and elegance to your home, but they protect your floor.
-Especially in entry ways where people first step onto your floors from the dirty ground outside, rugs can really come in handy and take the brunt of the dirt so that your hardwood floors don’t have to.
-Because rugs can be professionally cleaned for accumulated dust and dirt, they’re great for this.
+To help keep your hardwood floors clean, consider investing in some rugs.
+Not only do they add style and elegance to your home, but they also protect your floors.
+Rugs are particularly useful in entryways where people first step onto your floors from the dirty outdoors.
+They can catch dirt and grime, sparing your hardwood floors from the brunt of the mess.
+Plus, rugs can be professionally cleaned for accumulated dust and dirt, making them an excellent long-term solution.

-But there’s no doubt that eventually someone will spill some food or liquid onto your great-looking hardwood floor.
-Simply take care of it right away with water and a towel.
-That’s all you need.
-Only if the liquid or food or other grime has time to sit on the hardwood, should you worry – as then it can sink into the floor and be really hard to get out.
+However, there’s no avoiding the fact that eventually, someone will spill food or liquid onto your beautiful hardwood floor.
+If this happens, simply wipe it up right away with water and a towel.
+That’s all you need!
+The problem arises when liquid, food, or other grime is left to sit on the hardwood, as it can seep into the wood and be much harder to remove.

-Which brings us to stains.
-For water and ink stains in particular, there are very precise things you can do.
+Now, let’s address how to remove stains.
+For water and ink stains in particular, there are a few precise steps you can take.
 First, attack the spot with a commercial wood floor cleaner.
-Follow that up with a dose of water and vinegar.
-Then make sure you dry the area well.
-But your job’s not over.
-In order to remove the persistent stain, rub sand paper or a steel wool brush onto the stain.
-Don’t press too hard however; be gentle!
-You should see the stain gradually disappear.
-Once it does, rub the area clean with a rag of some sort.
-You may have to apply another layer of finish over the stain if you weren’t successful in removing it.
+Follow that up with a mixture of water and vinegar.
+Then, make sure you dry the area well.
+But your work isn’t done yet.
+If the stain persists, gently rub sandpaper or a steel wool brush onto the stain.
+Be sure not to press too hard—be gentle!
+You should notice the stain fading.
+Once it’s gone, wipe the area clean with a rag.
+If necessary, apply another layer of finish to the spot.

-Probably just as important as learning what to do with a hardwood floor stain, is learning what not to do.
-While there are a few “do’s,” there are even more “dont’s.”
-Basically, don’t apply ammonia to a hardwood floor.
-If you’re thinking of using a cleaning product, check the ingredients – is there ammonia in it?
-In general, aggressive cleaning products should be avoided at all costs.
-Even classic soap shouldn’t be put to work on your hardwood floors.
-If you are too rough on the floor, it will become discolored and even age ahead of its time.
-You may or may not get rid of the stain, but you will most certainly have caused damage that is almost impossible to reverse on your once pretty hardwood floors.
+Probably just as important as learning how to treat a hardwood floor stain is understanding what not to do.
+There are a few “do’s,” but there are many more “don’ts.”
+For example, never apply ammonia to a hardwood floor.
+Before using any cleaning product, check the ingredients—if ammonia is listed, steer clear.
+Aggressive cleaning products should also be avoided.
+Even basic soap should not be used on your hardwood floors.
+If you’re too rough on the floor, it may become discolored and age prematurely.
+You may not get rid of the stain, but you’ll definitely cause damage that is almost impossible to reverse on your once-beautiful hardwood floors.

-So, the key to keeping your hardwood floors looking as good as new, is to maintain them on a daily basis and choose simple cleaners over the more complicated, store-bought kind.
-For those tough stains, you may have to get a wood cleaner off the shelf, but generally, water and vinegar may be all you need!
-Just be careful to thoroughly dry your floors after they’ve been mopped or rubbed down.
-Otherwise, you’ll have some really annoying water stains to deal with.
+So, the key to keeping your hardwood floors looking as good as new is maintaining them daily and opting for simple cleaners over complex store-bought ones.
+For those tough stains, you may need to grab a wood cleaner off the shelf, but in most cases, water and vinegar will do the trick!
+Just be sure to thoroughly dry your floors after mopping or cleaning.
+Otherwise, you’ll end up dealing with unsightly water stains.

 Share: